 #5.
 Explore Burren National Park

-The Burren comes with its own 300 million-year-old geology history worth looking up as well with the fact that nearly 75 % of Ireland’s native plant species can be found in here.
+The Burren comes with its own 300 million-year-old geology history worth looking up as well with the fact that nearly 75 % of Ireland’s native plant species can be found here.

-Follow the path that weaves through bluebell scattered forest and arrives at the lake, taking in the sights and smells.
+Follow the path that weaves through the bluebell scattered forest and arrives at the lake, taking in the sights and smells.

 #6.
 Go surfing in Lahinch

-Following the drive along the coastal road, where gigantic rock formations tower out of the ocean, our journey took us past stunning castles and charming traditional pubs and brought us to beautiful Lahinch village.
+Following the drive along the coastal road, where gigantic rock formations tower out of the ocean, our journey took us past stunning castles and charming traditional pubs and brought us to a beautiful Lahinch village.

 The little town is home to a crescent-shaped beach two kilometres in length is always buzzing with surfers, swimmers and other water enthusiasts.

 Located in Liscannor Bay and facing the Atlantic ocean, Lahinch is one of the top destinations in Ireland for surfing.
 If you fancy catching a wave or two, you’ll find lots of surf schools with qualified surf instructors in town where you can learn to pop up.
 All the surf lessons are around 2 hours